FahdSeddik/panther/docs/examples/resnet_sketching.rst

 ResNet with Sketched Layers
 ===========================

-This example demonstrates how to replace standard layers in ResNet with Panther's sketched layers for memory efficiency.
+This example demonstrates how to use Panther's sketched layers in ResNet-style architectures.

-Standard ResNet vs Sketched ResNet
+Basic ResNet Block with Sketching
 -----------------------------------

-We'll modify a ResNet-50 architecture to use sketched linear and convolution layers, comparing memory usage and performance.

-**Basic ResNet Block with Sketching**
+Here's how to build ResNet-style blocks using Panther's sketched layers:

 .. code-block:: python